bbbbbr/megaduck-quique-disasm/docs/Megaduck Quique info.md

 - Use "Send Command and Read Buffer" (along with it's error handling and success/fail status)
     - Command: (0x0C) SYS_CMD_RTC_GET_DATE_AND_TIME
       - Values are the same (so far) as SYS_CMD_RTC_SET_DATE_AND_TIME

+## Speech
+- Use "Send Command With Buffer" (along with it's error handling and success/fail status)
+    - Command: (0x05) SYS_CMD_PLAYSPEECH
+    - Buffer: 1 Bytes
+        - 00: Play speech phrase N (range 1-6, no audio enable required).
+Playback of one phrase can be interrupted by request for playback of another phrase

 ## Printing